-Churchill Knight Umbrella has helped thousands of contractors and freelancers get paid on time.
+Umbrella Company UK has helped thousands of contractors and freelancers get paid on time.
 We offer our clients more than simply payroll and when you register, you’ll benefit from £25 million free insurance, Employee Benefits, Same Day Faster Payments and your own dedicated Account Manager.

 We hope this has helped you find out the information you need about umbrella company taxes.
 However, if you have some unanswered queries, please visit our umbrella FAQs or contact our team today for advice.